Clore-ai/Clore/doc/validator-setup.md

 ## Overview

-This guide provides comprehensive instructions for setting up and operating a CLORE masternode.
-A masternode is a specially configured node that provides enhanced services to the CLORE network and receives rewards for its participation.
+This guide provides comprehensive instructions for setting up and operating a CLORE validator.
+A validator is a specially configured node that provides enhanced services to the CLORE network and receives rewards for its participation.

-**Important:** CLORE masternodes require authorization during the current network phase.
-Ensure you are on the authorized masternode list before proceeding.
+**Important:** CLORE validators require authorization during the current network phase.
+Ensure you are on the authorized validator list before proceeding.

-### Masternode Requirements
+### Validator Requirements

 - **Collateral**: 10,000 CLORE (must remain unspent)
 - **VPS**: Dedicated server with static IP address
 - **Network**: 24/7 uptime with stable internet connection
-- **Authorization**: Must be on the authorized masternode list
+- **Authorization**: Must be on the authorized validator list

 ---